-Discourage the sharing of food, equipment, toys, and supplies with those they don’t live with.
+Discourage the sharing of food, equipment, toys, and supplies with those they do not live with.

 Rescue equipment (such as tubes, cans, poles, ring buoys) should be cleaned and disinfected after each use.

-Use a disinfectant with a drug identification number (DIN).
-This number means that it has been approved for use in
+Use approved hard-surface disinfectants that have a Drug Identification Number (DIN).
+This number means that it has been approved for use in Canada.